Nevuqe/developer-portal/README.md

-# UQK (developer.uquinix.com) Website
+# UQC (developer.uquinix.com) Website

 ## Overview

-This website serves as documentation for UQK (Uquinix Kernel), as well as extra information about how to report bugs safely, us as a company, and direct downloads to releases and snapshots for UQK.
+This website serves as documentation for UQC (Uquinix Core), as well as extra information about how to report bugs safely, us as a company, and direct downloads to releases and snapshots for UQC.

 ## Technical